 All IDR plans feature a loan forgiveness benefit.
 Loan forgiveness occurs after a required 20- or 25-year repayment term is satisfied (dependent upon the plan).
 For more information on repayment plans, terms of repayment, and forgiveness benefits, review the Guide to Money Management and Student Loans.

 Public Service Loan Forgiveness (PSLF) Program

 PSLF is a federal program that rewards borrowers for working in the non-profit sector.
-Borrowers must make payments to cover 120 separate monthly payments, while working full-time (30 hours or more per week) for a qualifying non-profit, 501(c)(3), military, or government organization.
+Borrowers must make payments to cover 120 qualifying monthly payments, while working full-time for a qualifying non-profit, 501(c)(3), military, or government organization.
 While many medical schools and teaching hospitals qualify, borrowers should complete the PSLF Form annually (or if they change employment) to confirm employer eligibility and to track qualifying payments.